melissanghia/Traffic-Monitor-Arduino-MakerSPACE/README.md

 ## Troubleshooting

-- **No sound detected by the sound sensor**: adjust the sensitivity or threshold at which the sensor detects sound by turning a small screw on the sensor module itself.
+- **No sound detected by the sound sensor**: adjust the sensitivity or threshold at which the sensor detects sound by turning a small screw on the sensor module itself (potentiometer).

 ![Potentiometer](/images/potentiometer.png?raw=true)